DaeguDude/todoList/README.md

 All these things have same function declared on its own.
 But it's doing exactly same thing.

-- **How to separate the code(module)**: I had such a big factory function object that was doing a lot of things in my first pace of the project, which led to the [code](https://github.com/DaeguDude/TOP-todolist/blob/implementing-Functionality/src/Display/display.js) that wasn't managable anymore.
-I had to complete restart the project because code that I wrote wasn't understandable anymore.
-I have taken an advice from TOP board member to separate by component, which a lot of times means to separate UI.
-So here's my components so far.
+- **How to separate the code(module)**: I break down the todoList project into separate components so it's more manageable.
+And here are the list of my components.

 Display: